 5S is a five-step methodology that creates a more organized and productive workspace.
 In English, the 5S’s are: Sort, Straighten, Shine, Standardize, and Sustain.
 5S serves as a foundation for deploying more advanced lean production tools and processes.

-Have you ever tried to locate a small object in a messy closet, or to prepare a favorite meal on a cluttered countertop?
+Have you ever tried to locate a small object in a messy closet or prepare a favorite meal on a cluttered countertop?
 Chances are, you were unable to quickly find what you were looking for — which interfered with your ability to complete the task efficiently.
 Even familiar tasks are far more challenging when you can’t easily obtain what you need due to a disorganized or overcrowded space.

 The 5S methodology was created to help the manufacturing industry address exactly these kinds of issues, so organizations can remain more agile and competitive.
-In fact, the 5S philosophy might best be summarized by the time-honored adage,
+In fact, the 5S philosophy might best be summarized by the time-honored adage:

 If you’re familiar with Japanese author and TV personality Marie Kondo, then you may have heard of the “KonMari” system.
 Kondo developed this method to help simplify, clear, and streamline cluttered living spaces.
 Those who practice KonMari have reported a sense of enhanced focused, improved decision-making, and more effective prioritization.